Renewed Push for Universal Charitable Deduction

 14 Mar 2023 |

 At FPLG, we work exclusively with mission-driven organizations.
 Our attorneys understand the real-world challenges nonprofits face because we have firsthand experience as nonprofit founders, executive leaders, board members, and counsel.
+This perspective allows us to act as trusted general counsel for nonprofits, offering practical legal service that aligns with organizational goals and governance realities.
 We bring practical, strategic insight to every engagement, helping nonprofit organizations achieve their missions while minimizing legal risk.

 Many nonprofits need consistent legal guidance but aren’t ready for a full-time in-house attorney.
-FPLG serves as Outside General Counsel for nonprofits, providing responsive support on governance, contracts, compliance filings, risk management, employment matters, and day-to-day operational questions.
-We become a strategic partner for your leadership team, helping anticipate legal challenges and protect your organization’s mission.
+FPLG serves as Outside General Counsel for nonprofits, acting as a dedicated general counsel nonprofit partner and providing responsive support on governance, contracts, compliance filings, risk management, employment matters, and day-to-day operational questions.
+We become a strategic partner for your leadership team, helping anticipate legal challenges, manage conflicts of interest, and protect your organization’s mission.

 When a nonprofit falls out of compliance with the IRS, state taxing authorities, or the Attorney General’s office, the consequences can be serious—ranging from suspended or revoked status to loss of tax exemption, penalties, or even asset freezes.
-At FPLG, we help organizations quickly assess the scope of the issue and take immediate, strategic action to resolve it.
+At FPLG, our nonprofit compliance lawyers help organizations quickly assess the scope of the issue and take immediate, strategic action to resolve it.

 Whether your nonprofit has received a delinquency notice, is listed as suspended by the California Franchise Tax Board, or is facing scrutiny from the California Attorney General for failure to properly manage charitable assets, our attorneys will guide you through the reinstatement process.
 We prepare and file back reports, respond to government inquiries, and help restore your organization’s good standing with all necessary agencies.